 North Wales attractions are waiting to be discovered.
 There is no shortage of things to do in North Wales during your stay.
 A visit Noth Wales holiday of family days out in North Wales will have you exploring something new every day.

 North Wales is rugged and untamed, its coastline is a mix of pebble beaches and wind-powered turbines in the ocean.
-Caravan parks, pubs and funfairs adorn the small coastal towns that thrive on tourists crossing the border from England looking for North Wales beaches, sun and relaxation.
+Caravan parks, pubs and funfairs adorn the small North Wales seaside towns that thrive on tourists crossing the border from England looking for North Wales beaches, sun and relaxation.

 I can tell you they may have to look hard for some sun, but the pubs are aplenty!
 Castles and ruins dotted along the towns and inlets are a reminder of its historic past and how the English struggled to subdue the fiercely patriotic Welsh people.
 Now let us find you some places to visit in North Wales

 The inland is full of National Parks, waterfalls, hiking and mountain bike treks.
 These activities provide cheap family days out in Wales.
 North Wales is alive and certainly one of the most picturesque places we have ever been to.